 1.1.
-There shall be an effective legal and administrative framework established at international, State and local levels appropriate for fishery resource conservation and management.
-The management system and the fishery operate in compliance with the requirements of international, State, and local laws and regulations, including the requirements of any regional and/or international fisheries management agreement.
-Relevance: Relevant.
-Evaluation l Paramete rs Met?
-Process: Management agencies are physically and legally established at international.
-State and local levels. √
+There shall be an effective legal and administrative framework established at internation levels appropriate for fishery resource conservation and management.
+The management fishery operate in compliance with the requirements of international, State, and local law including the requirements of any regional and/or international fisheries management ag system and the vs and regulations, Relevance: Relevant.
+Evaluation I Parameters Met?
+Process: Management t agencies are physically and legally established at international, State and local levels.
+V